pi-top/pi-topPULSE/README.md

 ### Custom installation

-If you prefer to manually install the packages or install a specific set of packages see the [advanced installations page](https://github.com/pi-top/pi-topPULSE/wiki/Advanced-Installation-Methods).
+If you prefer to manually install the packages or want to install a specific set of packages see the [advanced installations page](https://github.com/pi-top/pi-topPULSE/wiki/Advanced-Installation-Methods).

 # Using pi-topPULSE: